Dinusanth12/Dinusanth12/README.md

 # 💫 About Me:
 Hi, I'm Dinusanth 👋

-A third-year Automation Engineering Technology student at McMaster University and current Automation Analyst Intern at RBC.
-I specialize in building real-world, automation-driven tools using Python, GPT, and modern productivity stacks like Notion and Gmail.
-My projects are designed to solve high-impact problems, from intelligent email summarizers to resume evaluators and full-stack job tracking engines.
-I’m currently preparing for elite Winter 2026 internships by refining my skills in backend development, quant systems, and machine learning.
-I’m always building, iterating, and sharing projects that blend automation, AI, and software engineering.
-Let’s connect and collaborate!
+I'm a backend-focused engineer currently working at RBC as an Automation Analyst and at LB Connect as a Software Engineer Intern, where I manage production releases, refactor backend systems, and automate financial workflows.
+My focus is on building real-world, testable, and scalable tools using Python, C++, and modern stacks.

+I've shipped:
+🧠 Quant Backtester Pro — a modular trading strategy engine with Polars optimization, Sharpe/Drawdown metrics, and 85%+ test coverage

+✉️ Inbox-to-Insights — a GPT-powered productivity tool that integrates Gmail, Notion, and Google Sheets to automate task creation and cut triage time by 90%

+Currently refining my systems design, automation, and AI engineering skills for Winter/Summer 2026 internships.
+I thrive in fast-paced backend teams, love modular codebases, and am deeply passionate about building tools that scale and don’t break.

+Let’s connect if you're hiring or building something exciting in backend, infrastructure, or automation!

 ## 🌐 Socials: